nmrajin/Web-Lab-Project/README.md

-E-Commerce website for CSE 472 & Web and Internet Programming  Lab
+E-Commerce Web Application for CSE 472-Web and Internet Programming  Lab
 ==================================================================

 #A PHP E-Commerce Web Application.